 - When to have your child stop eating and drinking to prepare for surgery

 - Where to park and check in at the hospital when you arrive

-If we are unable to contact you within that hour, a very important opportunity for transplant will be missed.
-The kidney will be offered to the next person on the list, and your child will remain on the waiting list.
+If we are unable to contact you within one hour, you will miss a very important opportunity for transplant.
+The kidney will be offered to the next person on the transplant list, and your child will remain on the waiting list.

 Preparing for Surgery

-If the kidney is coming from a deceased donor, we will check your child’s viral status and give him a dialysis treatment.
-Then we will do a crossmatch test to make sure that he doesn’t already have an immune response (antibodies) to the donor’s kidney.
+If the kidney is coming from a deceased donor, we will check your child’s viral status and give your child a dialysis treatment.
+Then we will do a crossmatch test to make sure that your child doesn’t already have an immune response (antibodies) to the donor’s kidney.